VIDA-Lab/vida-lab.github.io/_pages/profiles.md

     image_circular: false
     website: https://kavinda.lk/
     email: # Email not provided in the source
+    duration: 2024.01 - now # Add duration of the position here if needed
     next: # Add next position or status here if needed
-    duration: # Add duration of the position here if needed

   - name: Fengjie Wang
     status: current # current or past